casper-network/docs-1.5.X/source/docs/casper/developers/dapps/speculative-exec.md

 :::note

-Cost estimates acquired through `speculative_exec` may vary from the cost of sending the same Deploy to a Casper network.
-Speculative execution is a tool to help narrow down the potential cost of sending a Deploy, but many factors can cause the actual cost to vary.
+Cost estimates acquired through `speculative_exec` may vary from the cost of sending the same transaction to a Casper network.
+Speculative execution is a tool to help narrow down the potential cost of sending a transaction, but many factors can cause the actual cost to vary.

 :::